 If you do need to leave your home urgently, it is best to take all your legal and financial papers with you, such as:

 Yes, you will be entitled to your share even if you leave the family home.
 Property is usually shared fairly following a divorce, but the manner in which it is divided will depend on your specific circumstances.
 It may not matter that the property is solely in one person’s name, and you may still have property rights even if you earn little or no money.
-To find out more about Property Settlement, see our dedicated property settlement information page.
+To find out more about Separation Property Settlement, see our dedicated property settlement information page.

 The only legal condition for obtaining a divorce is that the marriage has ‘irretrievably broken down,’ as evidenced by the husband and wife being apart for 12 months with no chance of reconciliation.
 You are free to remarry once your divorce is finalised.
 To find out information about divorce see our dedicated divorce information page